TheDirtyRag/SimpleFunctions/README.md

 To activate the backup program you have 2 options.
 1. Press ALT-F8
-2. Input box type backupvalues and press run
+2. In the input box type "backupvalues" (without quotes) and press run

 OR